isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

         "text": "Upgraded 1000 leases"
     }

+This ``extended-info6-upgrade`` command must be called when:

+- the database schema was upgraded from a previous version

+- Bulk Lease Query was not enabled (tables are maintained only when v6 BLQ is enabled)

+- data in tables do not seem to be consistent (tables are not maintained in an atomic way so consistency is not guaranteed.
+For instance when a database is shared between several servers races can happen between updates)

 The operation of extended info command is governed by ``extended-info-checks`` parameter under the sanity-checks element.
 Please see :ref:`sanity-checks4`